 The next progression in Immuta’s impersonation enables organizations to enforce access control policies for each end-user from business intelligence (BI) dashboards, such as Tableau, which use service accounts that otherwise bypass policies for users with different access levels.
 With this capability, Immuta uniquely enables data teams to publish sensitive data to BI tools without any disruptive changes or risk of a data leak.

-Prior to this release, organizations were unable to publish dashboards from BI platforms using service accounts.
+Organizations often are unable to publish dashboards from BI platforms using service accounts.
 While this approach is common, it can bypass fine-grained access policies in SaaS data platforms such as Snowflake, Amazon Redshift, and Azure Synapse.
-With this release, organizations can now impersonate each end user to restrict access based on existing policies, without any disruptive changes or risk of a data leak.
+Snowflake users with Immuta can impersonate each end user to restrict access based on existing policies, without any disruptive changes or risk of a data leak.

 Enhanced Sensitive Data Discovery (SDD)